 Moreover, with Walt Disney World’s 50th Anniversary on the horizon, I wonder if perhaps something akin to the Happiest Celebration on Earth, which ran globally during Disneyland’s 50th Anniversary, would be more appropriate.
 A worldwide event paying tribute to Walt Disney World and celebrating the legacy of the theme parks would be cool.
 The Happiest Celebration on Earth was really the first time we heard much about the international parks, and it’d be cool for each of the parks to pay tribute to one another with a focus on Walt Disney World’s history and legacy.

-5. Adventurers Club – Another one that’s never coming back, if only because its unique building was gutted for the Edison and many of its props shipped to Hong Kong Disneyland.
+6. Adventurers Club – Another one that’s never coming back–at least, not in its former home or original form.
 Nevertheless, I think a concept similar to the Adventurers Club would be well-received and popular among Walt Disney World’s growing adult audience.
 It was quirky and unique–a better and more polished incarnation of an entertainment style that’s very popular right now.

 Despite blogs like this one extolling the virtues of Country Bear Jamboree, the show is not all that popular, and it’s arguable that the investment wouldn’t be worth it to do the Christmas version.
 Setting aside the fact that popularity is a terrible barometer of quality, I’d argue that Christmas music has more universal appeal.
 With November and December attendance at Magic Kingdom surging since the show last ran in the mid-aughts, Country Bear Christmas would be a great way to soak up some of those crowds.

-Nonetheless, I really hope there is a nighttime parade in the cards for Magic Kingdom, and I really hope it’s in the spirit of SpectroMagic.
+I really hope there is a nighttime parade in the cards for Magic Kingdom, and I really hope it’s in the spirit of SpectroMagic.
 There was something special about that parade, from SpectroMickey’s lavish costume to the beautiful soundtrack.
-A technically-advanced replacement that borrows notes from the parade–much in the same way Tokyo’s Dreamlights is an homage to Main Street Electrical Parade–would be a huge hit, and something we’d watch on a near-nightly basis on our Walt Disney World trips.
+A technically-advanced replacement that borrows notes from the parade–much in the same way Tokyo’s Dreamlights is an homage to Main Street Electrical Parade–would be a huge hit, and something we’d watch on a near-nightly basis.

 What things–insignificant or major–do you miss at Walt Disney World?
 Are there seasonal events, entertainment, or attractions you’d like to see resurrected?
 Do you agree or disagree with our list?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!